Skip to content

 Oregon pays building owners to comply early.
 Here is how the money works.

-·By Matthew R.T.
-Williams, PhD, CEM·8 min read
+·By Matthew RT Williams, PhD, CEM·8 min read

 TL;DR

 Most owners read Oregon's Building Performance Standard as a deadline and a threat.
 It is also, for a while, a check.
 The state and a federal grant put money on the table specifically to help owners pay for the benchmarking, the audit, and the upgrades the standard will require anyway.
 The catch is that the money is early-mover money.
 It rewards the owners who do the work before they are forced to, and it runs out.
+Half of it already has: the state planning incentive closed its final round in July 2026.
+The federal retrofit money is still there, for now.

 Two programs, two different jobs